The CARES Act: Charitable Giving Incentives

 Individuals and corporate partners can benefit from the CARES Act in the following ways:

 - The new law allows all taxpayers to take a charitable deduction of up to $300 ($600 per couple), even if you do not itemize.
 For those who do itemize their deductions, the new law allows for cash contributions to qualified charities such as ours to be deducted up to 100% of your adjusted gross income for the 2020 calendar year as compared to the normal 60%.

-- Additionally, the CARES Act increased the cash contribution limit for corporations from 10% to 25% in 2020.
+- Additionally, the CARES Act increased the cash contribution limit for corporations from 10% to 25% in 2020 and 2021.
 Qualified cash contributions in excess of the 25% limit can be carried forward for up to five (5) years under the usual limits.

 Note: The following information above provides an overview of the key parts of the plan to help get charities started, but it is not intended to provide legal advice.
 Please consider discussing them with your professional advisors to determine their applicability to your individual tax situation.

 Please contact the Office of Institutional Advancement at firstname.lastname@example.org if you have any questions about the CARES Act charitable provisions or if you need additional information.